snags88/sinatra-students-007/README.md

 ### Autotest via Guard

-The application is setup to use `guard` to auto-run the test suite on most file saves.
+The application is set up to use `guard` to auto-run the test suite on most file saves.
 Start guard with:

 ```bash
 guard